 - P7,L22-23: “The interpolated profiles are then bandpass-filtered using a Fourier transform to retain perturbations with vertical scales between 0.5 km and 5 km (removing low and high frequency perturbations)” → I see the 0.5-km threshold.
 What exactly is the aim of the low-pass filtering threshold (5 km).
 A more clear description would be helpful.

 We select a low-pass limit to remove any background ozone which might, for instance, be slowly increasing with height and could otherwise result in a false STT flag.
-As noted by other reviewers, our ozonesonde method therefore cannot determine STT which might have occurred some time and space away from the ozonesonde flights because the resultatnt ozone becomes smeared out through (part of) the troposphere and does not in these cases produce a clear perturbation signal.
+As noted by other reviewers, our ozonesonde method therefore cannot determine STT which might have occurred some time and space away from the ozonesonde flights because the resultant ozone becomes smeared out through (part of) the troposphere and does not in these cases produce a clear perturbation signal.

 - P7,33-34: “The STT event is confirmed if the perturbation profile drops below zero between the ozone peak and the tropopause” → Why does have to drop below zero?